 He was curious to see at what age the typical 401k millionaire reaches that milestone.
 According to a Fidelity Investment report, which reviewed over 15 million Americans who have accounts with them, they reported some interesting statistics.

 On average, women achieve the status of a 401k millionaire at the age of 58.5.
 Meanwhile, the average man achieves this status at 59.3.

 The Fidelity statistics led me to a new thought.
 If 59 years old is the average age to earn 401k millionaire status, what is the gold standard?

 MY 401k MILLIONAIRE REGRET

 Okay, if you pressured me, I could probably come up with a few more regrets.
-Those few things I would have done differently in life.
+Those few things I would have done differently to attract money into my life.
 Hindsight is twenty-twenty, as the saying goes.
 But, for the sake of keeping this blog post at a manageable length, I will keep it to just one.

 I regret not maximizing my 401k contribution as soon as I started my post-college professional career back in the mid-1980s.
 Retirement accounts are a great way to become a millionaire investor.
 I was a newly minted CPA working at a Big 4 public accounting firm.
 Making the big dough and living the big city lifestyle was great.
 But, I did not maximize my 401k contribution back in that day.